TornovDutta/chatApplication/Readme.md

 - Kafka runs on port `9092`.
 - Spring Boot backend runs on port `8080`.
 - Messages are sent as plain strings to the Kafka topic `chat_topic`.
-- No frontend included â€” fully backend and REST API driven.
+- No frontend included , fully backend and REST API driven.